AlistairClark7/DesignTimeMapper/README.md

 # DesignTimeMapper
-Visual Studio extension for creating object-object mapping methods.
+NuGet package for creating object-object mapping methods.

 ## How to install ##

-Install from nuget.
+Install from NuGet.
 Use the command `Install-Package DesignTimeMapper`

 ## How to use ##